AsemJK/csharptips/README.md

 location of an item in memory.)
 The memory for the actual Circle object is allocated only when the _**new**_ keyword is used to create the object..
 Examples include `class`, `array`, `string`, and `interface`.

+## Tip 8: String type is a class
+The string type in C# is actually a class.
+This is because there is no standard size for a string (different strings can contain different numbers of characters), and allocating memory for a string dynamically when the program runs is far more efficient than doing so statically at compile time.
+The description in this chapter of reference types such as classes applies to the string type as well.
+In fact, the string keyword in C# is just an alias for the System.String class.